 We have defined contribution retirement and savings plans covering eligible employees.
 Our contribution to these plans is based on various percentages of compensation, and in some instances, on the amount of our employees' contributions to the plans.
 The cost of these plans amounted to approximately \$42.9 million in 2005, \$37.6 million in 2004, and \$37.9 million in 2003, all of which was funded currently to the extent it was deductible for federal income tax purposes.
 Based on the year end closing stock price of \$54.33, approximately 31% of the retirement and savings plan's assets were invested in our common stock representing less than 4% of the shares outstanding as of December 31, 2005.
-The Company match is invested in the Humana common stock fund.
-However, a participant may reinvest any funds, including the Company match in the Humana common stock fund, in any other plan investment option at any time.
+The Company match is invested in the Humana common stock fund, in any other plan investment option at any time.